Project Description

 More than sixty years ago, at the table of a bar that no longer exists, some of Montevideo’s cultural and political personalities met to debate, in the midst of a society threatened by fear.

-From the symbolic space of this bar table, and with the Olivetti typewriter commanding the actions, El Ruso Rosencof conjures up memories and key figures from our recent history.
+From the symbolic space of this bar table, and with the Olivetti typewriter commanding the actions, Rosencof conjures up memories and key figures from Uruguayan recent history.
 Memory guides the journey, and through the pages appear the approaching dictatorship, the revolutionary movements that seek to change history, the politicians of the time, the chronicles of captivity together with the tenderness of a father who wants to tell his daughter a story, and in this way to ward off the horror.
 And, above all, the freedom that finds every opening from which light can spring.

 //